emilycoder/424-spring2017-project0/README.md

 * You should see the Notebooks in the `project0/` directory.
 Click to open the "IPython Getting Started" Notebook, and follow the instruction therein.

 * The second Notebook ("Basics of SQL") covers basics of SQL, by connecting to your local PostgreSQL instance.
 The Notebook also serves as an alternative mechanism to run queries.
-However, in order to use that, you must set up a password in `psql` using `\password` (set the password to be `vagrant`).
+However, in order to use that, you must set up a password in `psql` using `\password` (set the password to be `ubuntu`).